aliasfoxkde/snippets/Projects/Utilities/zippy/readme.txt

 libraries.
 This is not intended to be a "real world" compression algorithm.
 Zippy is an amazing compression technique but it can only reduce "pattern" data and not random datasets.
-However, unlike an obvious exploit of duplicating data, all the values are unique (though they may be similiar or paternistic).
+However, unlike an obvious exploit of duplicating data, all the values are unique (though they may be similiar or paternistic) and the 'Zippy' exploit handles this particular data better than ZIP or 7Zip.

 Benchmarks